Speaker Resources

 Live Sessions

-What to Expect: Live Sessions
+What to Expect

 Your session will be held on Zoom.
 Plan to have all speakers log into your session using the Zoom link 10 minutes before start time.

-A conference volunteer serving as session host will admit you to the Zoom room and help you test your audio, video, and screen sharing capabilities before admitting attendees.
+A conference volunteer serving as a session host will admit you to the Zoom room and help you test your audio, video, and screen sharing capabilities before admitting attendees.

 The host will begin the session with a brief statement then start the recording.
 The host does not introduce you.
 Once the recording is on, you should introduce yourself and begin the session.

 The host will timekeep during your session.
-Your allotted session time above is the total time for the session, so you should leave at least 5 minutes of that time for questions.
+Your allotted session time is the total time for the session, so you should leave at least 5 minutes of that time for questions.

 The host will make sure the session ends on time.
 Once the recording is off, you may stay behind in the Zoom room briefly to informally address any remaining questions.